kubernetes/website/docs/hellonode.md

 Next, [enable billing](https://console.cloud.google.com/billing) in the Cloud Console in order to use Google Cloud resources and [enable the Container Engine API](https://console.cloud.google.com/project/_/kubernetes/list).

 New users of Google Cloud Platform receive a [$300 free trial](https://console.cloud.google.com/billing/freetrial?hl=en).
-Running through this codelab shouldn’t cost you more than a few dollars of that trial.
+Running through this codelab shouldn't cost you more than a few dollars of that trial.
 Google Container Engine pricing is documented [here](https://cloud.google.com/container-engine/pricing).

 Next, make sure you [download Node.js](https://nodejs.org/en/download/).
 You can skip this and the steps for installing Docker and Cloud SDK if you're using Cloud Shell.